danielchua2602/50in50/README.md

 ### Comments
-Brief explaination of the animation
+Brief explaination of the animation and/or some learnings.

 **Day 5**